learn-co-curriculum/dsc-matplotlib2-lab-temp/README.md

-# Basic Plotting with `matplotlib`
+# Customizing Visualization with `matplotlib`
 ## Objectives

-* Create sample data for plotting exercises.
-* Plot and label simple line graphs.
-* Define, plot and label multiple absolute axes using `add_axes()` function.
-* Define, plot and label multiple axes using `add_subplot()` function.
+* Understand matplotlib plot structure for customizing plots.
+* Differentiate between absolute and relative plotting techniques.
+* Implement and tweak high level objects in matplotlib including figure and axes.

 ## Introduction

-This lab requires you to draw some basic visualizations using the techniques learnt in the previous lesson "Data Visualization with matplotlib".
+This lab requires you to draw some basic visualizations using the techniques learnt in the previous lesson.

-Let's first generate some data to carry out following exercises:
+Let's let's give you a head start by generating some data for you to plot:

-Perform following tasks:
+We are performing following tasks:

-* Create a variable x using numpy's `.arange()` function containing values from 0 to 99.

-* Create a second variable y by multiplying each value in x by 2.

-* Create a third variable z as square of values in x.

-* Print x, y and z

 ```python